Search LoveHKFilm.com

 by Kozo:

-This enjoyable piece of fluff finds romantic hijinks on Okinawa as megastars Leslie Cheung, Faye Wong, and Tony Leung Ka-Fai team up for this breezy summer comedy.
-Big Tony is Dat, a wacky cop who’s vacationing with his girlfriend (Gigi Lai), and her jilted friend (Stephanie Che).
-While on vacation in Okinawa (where Dat is considering dumping his girl), Dat chances across Jimmy Wong (Leslie Cheung), a famous thief who’s just completed a heist.
+It's romantic hijinks in Okinawa as megastars Leslie Cheung, Faye Wong and Tony Leung Ka-Fai team up for this breezy summer comedy.
+Big Tony is Dat, a wacky cop who’s vacationing in Okinawa with his girlfriend (Gigi Lai) and her jilted friend (Stephanie Che).
+While Dat considers dumping his girl, he chances across Jimmy Wong (Leslie Cheung), a famous thief who’s just completed a heist.
 Dat decides to try and capture Jimmy, thus earning his ticket out of the mailroom.
-However, Jimmy is aided by runaway gangster moll Jenny (Faye Wong in a return to the screen), who he lusts after big time.
-Dat also wants Jenny, as does her ex, a Yakuza named Sato who makes his romantic relations the primary concerns of his entourage.
+However, Jimmy is aided by runaway gangster moll Jenny (Faye Wong), who he lusts after big time.
+Dat also wants Jenny, as does her ex, a Yakuza named Sato (Masaya Kato) who makes his romantic relations the primary concern of his entourage.

-To discuss this film’s aspirations towards high art would be meaningless; it has less meaning than Needing You and none of that film’s subtle joys.
-Still the location is marvelous, the actors give guileless performances, and the whole exercise a diverting ninety minutes.
+To discuss this film’s aspirations towards high art would be meaningless; Okinawa Rendez-vous has less meaning than Needing You and none of that film’s subtle joys.
+Still, the location is marvelous, the actors give guileless performances and the whole exercise is a diverting ninety minutes.
 This film qualifies as nothing more than a frothy good time with little or no pretensions.
-Even Leslie Cheung has his penchant for overacting stifled, and few can rival the charismatic presence of Faye Wong or the sheer wackiness of Tony Leung Ka-Fai.
+Leslie Cheung has his penchant for overacting stifled, and few can rival the charismatic presence of Faye Wong or the sheer wackiness of Tony Leung Ka-Fai.
 On that last note, it’s nice to see a return to silly form for one of HK’s premier comedic actors.
 Let's hope he sticks at it instead of reverting to that punishing Christ of Nanjing phase.
 (Kozo 2000)

 Availability: